RayLiu1103/rayliu1103.github.io/_pages/includes/others.md

 # 📚 Services
+- Reviewer: The ACM CHI conference on Human Factors in Computing Systems (CHI 2026)
-- Volunteer: The 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD) 2025
+- Volunteer: The 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2025)
-- Volunteer: The 1st International Workshop on AI for Data Editing (AI4DE) @ The ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD) 2025
+- Volunteer: The 1st International Workshop on AI for Data Editing (AI4DE) @ The ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2025)